awsdocs/amazon-gamelift-developer-guide/doc_source/queues-design.md

 + Matchmaking with FlexMatch \(see [Design a FlexMatch Matchmaker](match-tasks.md)\)
 + Spot fleets \(see [Spot Fleet Integration Guide](spot-tasks.md)\)

-Learn more about queues in [Placing Game Sessions](gamelift-howitworks.md#gamelift-howitworks-placing)\.
+Learn more about queues in [Running Game Sessions](gamelift-howitworks.md#gamelift-howitworks-placing)\.
 For information on creating a queue, see [Create a Queue](queues-creating.md)\.
 For information on creating new game sessions with queues, see [Create Game Sessions](gamelift-sdk-client-api.md#gamelift-sdk-client-api-create)\.

 ## Why Use Queues?<a name="queues-design-benefits"></a>